laravel/framework/readme.md

 - Allow default value to be passed to Eloquent collection `find` method.
 - Intelligently parse resource routes containing slashes.
 - `Route::options` is now available for routing HTTP `OPTIONS` verb.
+- New `secret` method may be called from Artisan commands for password style input.

 ## Beta 3